 The loss of hope is the worst possible state because without hope, nothing else is possible; certainly not faith.
 If a person is faithless, he can be chastised and convinced.
 If a person is proud, he can be humbled; impure, he can be cleansed; weak, he can be strengthened; wicked, he can be made righteous.
 But if a person is despondent and despairing, the very condition of his sickness is such that his heart and soul are dead and unresponsive to the grace of God and the support of his brothers.

-. . . the force of despondence… overwhelms him and oppresses his soul; and this is a taste of hell because it produces a thousand temptations: con- fusion, irritation, protesting and bewailing one’s lot, wrong thoughts, wandering from place to place, and so on.
-(Saint Isaac of Syria, 6th c., Directions on Spiritual Training)
+. . . the force of despondence . . . overwhelms him and oppresses his soul; and this is a taste of hell because it produces a thousand temptations: confusion, irritation, protesting and bewailing one’s lot, wrong thoughts, wandering from place to place, and so on (Saint Isaac of Syria, 6th c., Directions on Spiritual Training).

 The only remedy for despair is humility and patience, the steadfast holding to the life of faith, even without conviction or feeling.
 It is the simplification of life by going through each day, one day at a time, with the continual observances, however external, of scriptural reading, liturgical worship, fasting, prayer, and work.
-In the advice of Saint Benedict (6th c), it is to remain stable in one’s place, and to “to what you are doing” as well as you can, with all possible attention.
+In the advice of Saint Benedict (6th c), it is to remain stable in one’s place, and to “do what you are doing” as well as you can, with all possible attention.
 In the advice of Saint Seraphim (19th c.), it is to visit with spiritual friends, with those who are hopeful, merciful, joyful and strong.
 It is to stand fast to the end while passing through aridity and darkness, until the light of blessed hope and comfort are found.
-There is no other way, and “those who find it are few” (Matthew 7:14).
-But when one “fights and conquers against despondency and despair, this struggle is followed by a peaceful state and the soul becomes filled with ineffable joy.”
-(Evagrius, To Anatolius: On Eight Thoughts)
+There is no other way, and “those who find it are few” (Mt 7.14).
+But when one “fights and conquers against despondency and despair, this struggle is followed by a peaceful state and the soul becomes filled with ineffable joy” (Evagrius, To Anatolius: On Eight Thoughts).

-They think that the more they concentrate on the evils of men, the more they exalt the strength of the wicked, the more they sigh and say, “There is no help for US In God!”, the more righteous and pious they become.
+Sometimes people think that a certain “lack of hope” is a Christian virtue.
+They think that by proclaiming that “all is lost” they please God by their humility and sorrow over sins, their own and those of the world.
+They think that the more they concentrate on the evils of men, the more they exalt the strength of the wicked, the more they sigh and say, “There is no help for us in God!”, the more righteous and pious they become.
 But this is all wrong.
 It has nothing to do with the patient suffering at the hands of the wicked, and the patient struggle against the powers of evil that the righteous must endure, being absolutely certain of their ultimate and total victory in God, the source of their strength and their hope.